-Appeals to ethics; uses ethical guidelines to convince.
+An appeal to ethics; uses ethical guidelines and credibility in order to persuade or convince.

 1c.
 Pathos

 Appeals to pathos are appeals to emotion; these appeals evoke emotion to persuade or convince.
 When you appeal to pathos, you appeal to your reader's emotional feeling.